 “That’s the common thread” for the U.S. cranes and cities list, “because they’re almost exclusively cyclical markets.”
 Hartman says.
 “There are three hybrid markets—Phoenix, Denver and Austin—in there, and all the rest of them are very much cyclical markets.”

-Pinkerton agrees with Hartman that a bunch of cranes on a city skyline may actually mean it’s a “frothy” market, as Hartman describes it, the economic state possibly not being exactly as it seems.
+Pinkerton agrees with Hartman that a bunch of cranes on a city skyline may actually mean it’s a “frothy” market, or that its economic state may not be as healthy as it seems.

-“It’s the market, but I think it’s also the money bubble, the credit bubble that is out there sloshing around the entire economy, not just those markets,” Pinkerton says.
+“It’s the market,” Pinkerton says, “but I think it’s also the money bubble, the credit bubble that is out there sloshing around the entire economy, not just those markets.

 “I think it’s a combination.
 When there are millions and millions of dollars looking for a place to be put to work, similar to China where they built all the concrete cities, they’re just trying to put money to work there.
 Here, it’s probably the same and it’s much easier to do it.